 I did rank on the first page of Google for the keyword life coach a couple of times around 2011 and the immediate spike in inquiries let me know each time.

 However, the work involved in achieving that was astronomical, and there was nothing like the competition for that keyword a decade ago than there is now.

 I highly doubt I could do that now, even if I wanted to.

 How Do You Find Longtails?

-There are plenty of excellent pro-tools to help you do this such as Moz, SEMRush and possibly the best, Ahrefs.
+There are plenty of excellent pro tools to help you do this, such as Ubersuggest, SEMRush and Ahrefs.

 Ask yourself these two questions:

 Let me use myself to give you an example of how that has revealed an obvious idea for a keyword for myself.